MaulingMonkey/hwnd/doc/errors.md

+Common errors returned by windows / this crate and their conditions.

 | winresult                         | condition |
 | --------------------------------- | --------- |
 | ERROR::ACCESS_DENIED              | HWND belongs to another process.
 (Blocked by UIPI (User Interface Process Isolation)?)